jcallinan/log4j-powershell-checker/README.md

 # CHAPTER8 - log4j PowerShell Checker

+** added scan_for_apache.ps1 to look for servers running Apache, Apache Tomcat

 **[CVE-2021-44228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=2021-44228)**

 Perform a scan of a single host (using Powershell) to see if it's vulnerable for the above-mentioned CVE.